rfg-modding/SyncFaction/README.md

 * version or build date in window header
 * button to report current state, collect log and probably list files/hashes
+* sanity check for state management, eg when resetting to vanilla
 * test how app behaves when resetting to vanilla and removing state.txt. should work with existing cache
 * Support mods that modify files inside vpp_pc archives as ModManager did
 * Support installing several mods at same time if they don't conflict with multiplayer